Natural Mosquito Repellents – Recommendations & Recipes

 What’s the Best Natural Mosquito Repellent?

-Repel Natural Insect Repellent is the top rated DEET free mosquito repellent by Consumer Reports, but you can also make other effective options.
+Repel Natural Insect Repellent is the top rated DEET free mosquito repellent by Consumer Reports.
+Repel uses oil of lemon eucalyptus as the active ingredient.
+Earthley’s Pest Aside repellent stick uses neem, citronella, and patchouli to create a salve that’s applied from a convenient tube.
+You can also make your own repellent.
 (See below.)
-Repel uses oil of lemon eucalyptus as the active ingredient.

-In upcoming product development, Rutgers University has developed specialized catnip for commercial farmers that increases yield to make it more cost effective to produce.
+Rutgers University has developed specialized catnip that increases yield to make it more cost effective to produce.

-James Simon, professor in the Department of Plant Biology and Pathology at the Rutgers School of Environment and Biological Sciences, notes that “Research conducted by others shows that the oil from the catnip plant is as efficient if not better than DEET, the most common pesticide in standard mosquito repellent.”
+James Simon, professor at Rutgers, notes that “Research conducted by others shows that the oil from the catnip plant is as efficient if not better than DEET, the most common pesticide in standard mosquito repellent.”
 We always like to include catnip in our herbal mosquito repellent blends.

 In a 1995 field study, a 2% neem oil mixed in coconut oil provided 96-100% protection from mosquitoes.